madaan/char-rnn-names/docs/blog.md

 We have:

-1. A way to generate new examples of a piece of text by learning from the existing examples (RNNs).
+1. A model that can learn to generate new samples from a piece of text.
 2. A corpus of names.

 So it would not be very inspiring if I say that we can use RNNs to generate new names.
-Yes we can, and yes, I did.
-We had an "Indian Name Generator" generating *Deepaks* and *Nehas*, a "Caucasian Name Generator" generating *Michaels* and *Jennifers* and so on.
+Yes we can, and yes, I did.We had an "Indian Name Generator" generating *Deepaks* and *Nehas*, a "Caucasian Name Generator" generating *Michaels* and *Jennifers* and so on.
 It was something, but as I said, nothing very surprising.

 #### Cross Seeding